Florent1711/holbertonschool-web_front_end/CSS_advanced/README.md

     • Just above the section-tagline declaration, create a new declaration targeting the class section-header -Set horizontal alignment of that class with section-header-align Does not need to pass w3c

+styles/11-style.css - Based on styles/10-style.css:
+    • Create a custom property section-tagline-transform and set it to uppercase
+    • Targeting the section-tagline class:
+        -Set the family of fonts to font-family-title -By using the property section-tagline-transform, transform the text -Set the weight of fonts to font-weight-bold Does not need to pass w3c